Logic-Constrained Shortest Paths for Flight Planning: Computational Experiments

 \subsection{Results}

-In the following analysis, we filter out any instances that are consistently easy, that is, all instances that are solved in less than \num{50} nodes in \emph{all} studied combinations of branching and node selection rules, including the baseline.
-We hence consider a data set of 2260 instances.

-Using a real aircraft model, the run time of \cref{algo:bb} is heavily dominated by the shortest path queries.
-This is because the computation of arc costs (weather and weight-dependent duration and consumption) is a complex task that cannot be precomputed.
-The most relevant performance measure to evaluate node selection and branching rules is thus the number of calls to the shortest path algorithm and the total number of shortest path iterations, which we measure by the performed arc relaxations.
-We provide all performance measures, including the number of B\&B nodes and run times, in \ref{appendix:results}.
-Even though we use the simplified \emph{PedRicAir} aircraft model, the shortest path search still accounts for more than 75\% of the run time in all settings.
+Using a real aircraft model, the run time of \cref{lcsp:algo:bb} is heavily dominated by the \gls{sp} queries.
+This is because the computation of arc costs (weather- and weight-dependent duration and fuel consumption) is a complex task that cannot be precomputed.
+The most relevant performance measures to evaluate node selection and branching rules are thus the number of calls to the shortest path algorithm and the total number of performed arc relaxations across all \gls{sp} subproblems.
+We provide these and additional performance measures, including the number of \gls{bb} nodes and run times, in \cref{lcsp:table:nodeselection,lcsp:table:branching,lcsp:table:hard} in \ref{lcsp:appendix:results}.
+Even though we use the simplified \texttt{PedRicAir} aircraft model, the \gls{sp} search still accounts for more than 75\% of the run time in all configurations of \cref{lcsp:algo:bb}.